LohmannJens/federated-ISUP/README.md

 ```

 To create the embeddings of UNI and CONCH please refer to the implementations of the original papers.
-Example embeddings for the two foundation models is given in the folder `testdata/data`.
+Example embeddings for the two foundation models are given in the folder `testdata/data`.

 ## Additional scripts